 LED wristbands (which are yours to keep) dance along with the train lights and create an immersive experience.
 Enjoy trackside light installations as you travel the 10-mile return trip on the Watercress Line between Alresford and Alton – you might even find it ‘snows’ on part of the route!

 Christmas music and commentary from “The Voiceover Guy” will keep you entertained as you sit back and enjoy the 1hr 45min adventure.
-Bring your own snacks, buy at the station or pre-order a festive High Tea to enjoy in your carriage.
+Bring your own snacks, buy at the station or pre-order a festive Treat or Drink box to enjoy in your carriage.

 At the half-way point, you and fellow passengers will get off the train and enjoy the view from outside as you watch the engine transfer to the other end of the train.
 Be sure to stand on the station bridge for a bird’s eye view of the action.